simanerush/csci221/c/hw8/README.md

 # Encoder.cc and Decoder.cc

-The `main` function of `Encoder.cc` and `Decoder.cc` are well-documented with code comments in those files
+The `main` function of `Encoder.cc` and `Decoder.cc` are well-documented with code comments in those files🙂